Fauna of Azerbaijan: General information

 Animal resources are mainly used for food (meat, egg, butter canned food), as raw materials in industry (feather, leather, horns and technical oil).
 People use animals as working power in agriculture.
 At the same time drugs, perfumes, fertilizers and fodder are produced from animals` products.

 Some animals in Azerbaijan are endangered because of threats from changing environments or predators.
-These animals are entered into the Red Book of the Azerbaijan.
+These animals are entered into the Red Book of Azerbaijan.
 Presently the Red Book includes 108 species of animals (14 species of mammals, 36 species of birds, 13 species of reptiles and amphibians, 5 species of birds and 40 species of insects).

 The natural habitat of various types of animals is very different within the country.
 Some species populate special restricted areas (lakes, parts of mountainous areas) while others are spread throughout the country.
-For example, passerines can be found anywhere in the territory of Azerbaijan.
+For example, passerine birds can be found anywhere in the territory of Azerbaijan.
 Protozoa parasites are also registered in all areas of the country, depending on natural habitat of carrier animals (cattle, poultry, etc.).
-Among mammals, jeyran gazelles populate plain areas, Caucasian goat inhabits the major Caucasus areas, most species of birds can be found in forests, some in water basins.
+Among mammals, jeyran gazelles populate plain areas, Caucasian goats inhabits the major Caucasus areas, most species of birds can be found in forests, some in water basins.
 Pest insects occupy different agricultural fields, while others populate defined biotopes only.

 A number of natural preserves have been created and the hunting rules were brought into effect for protection of fur and hoofed animals in Azerbaijan.

 Animal kingdom

 The animal kingdom of Azerbaijan is very rich, partly due to diversity of its natural complexes.
-There are 97 species of mammals, 357 species of birds, 67 species of reptiles and amphibians, 97 species of fish, and over 15 thousand species of invertebrates in Azerbaijan.
+There are 106 species of mammals, 357 species of birds, 67 species of reptiles and amphibians, 97 species of fish, and over 15 thousand species of invertebrates in Azerbaijan.